| China, with a recorded history of 5,000

 the unique facial make-up, excellent acrobatics and has many

+different regional variations.
 Chinese Painting is divided into

 three genres - figures, landscapes, and birds-and-flowers and